Gutenberg Sci-Fi 2

 The reason I need to get through the review is that this is… well… ummm… Alfred Bester.
 Who wrote a novel The Stars My Destination, known in the UK as Tiger!
 Tiger!, where a similar level of fantasy threads a chain of science fiction episodes, with plot developments almost manic, driven by an anger in the main character that rose at times in the 1950’s, and delivered in shattered styles that do the work in a paragraph.
 Which novel inspired one of the funniest reviews you will read by Damon Knight (you want the retrospective one), and fans all over the world.
 If you know of this, then the story I read, above, will prove that Alfred Bester was a craftsman, not a maniac who managed to focus.
 Though he was perhaps that too.
 As well as being a mix which is rare, a loyal man prepared to wander into the unknown.

-This is the only work by Alfred Bester on Project Gutenberg.
-Only one is no surprise because Alfred Bester’s work was scattered across not only publishers and genre, but media.
+There is little work by Alfred Bester on Project Gutenberg.
+No surprise, because Alfred Bester’s work was scattered across not only publishers and genre, but media.
 One day, maybe.

 James Blish

 Damon Knight thought James Blish the sharpest guy in Fifties Sci‐Fi writing.
-He was reputedly a important player who edited the book reworks of early Star Trek episodes.
+M. Blish was reputedly a important player who edited the book reworks of early Star Trek episodes.
 I tried a short story, One Shot.
 This is a different class of writing, dry and scientific, with a neat pulp fiction twist.
 The story seems more interested in it’s small interactions, the opera an afterthought.
 Also, the science is casually introduced.
 A few years later, the book ‘Dune’ gained much attention, and set a standard for unexplained or extrapolated science.
 This is not to remove credit from the unusual effect of ‘Dune’, which was a nexus of sci‐fi, space opera and mystical writing.
 But here was this guy, James Blish, doing the same thing, seemingly because he had to write that way.
+The Thing in the Attic has a poor title, I feel, though this may reveal the materials the author is working from.
+It’s an other‐world escape fantasy.
+Nine‐tenths of this, the world‐building and the adventure story, is the way it should be, remorselessly logical from premises, vividly realised, with for‐once plausibly varied characters, and tightly written.
+It then blows it a little with a talky end that could have been delivered in five sentences.
+Still, I could have read a book of the bulk of this.

 There’s not much of Mr. Blish on Gutenberg.
 No surprise.